Rokasl/CS408_project/report/source/15_chapter_8.md

 while utilizing various data types, such as monads.
 Secondly, the author was able to learn infrastructure, functionality and implementation of compilers and abstract machines by researching and participating in numerous discussions with the supervisor, Conor McBride.
-Author, also, gained greater insight on Bash script while creating testing frameworks for the systems and working on project evaluation.
+Author, also, gained greater insight on Bash script while creating testing frameworks for both systems and working on project evaluation.
 And, finally, author learned the language of Frank and implementation of its defining qualities.